ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 | previousCursor | A cursor value string that MAY be used in a subsequent request to obtain the previous page of results.
 Returning previousCursor is OPTIONAL.
 {: title="Response Attributes"}

 Cursor values are opaque; clients MUST not make assumptions about their structure.
 When the client wants to retrieve another result page for a query, it should query the same Service Provider endpoint with all query parameters and values being identical to the initial query with the exception of the cursor value which should be set to a nextCursor (or previousCursor) value that was returned by Service Provider in a previous response.

-   For example, to retrieve the first 10 Users with userName starting with "J", use an empty cursor and set the count to 10:
+For example, to retrieve the first 10 Users with `userName` starting with `J`, use an empty cursor and set the count to 10:

 ~~~
 GET /Users?filter=userName%20sw%20J&cursor&count=10
 Host: example.com
 Accept: application/scim+json
 Authorization: Bearer U8YJcYYRMjbGeepD
 ~~~

 The SCIM provider in response to the query above returns metadata regarding pagination similar to the following example (actual resources removed for brevity):

 ~~~
 HTTP/1.1 200 OK
 Content-Type: application/scim+json

 {
    "totalResults":100,
    "itemsPerPage":10,
    "nextCursor":"VZUTiyhEQJ94IR",
    "schemas":["urn:ietf:params:scim:api:messages:2.0:ListResponse"],
    "Resources":[{
       ...
    }]
 }
 ~~~

-   Given the example above, to request the next page or results, use the same query parameters and values except set the cursor to the value of nextCursor ("VZUTiyhEQJ94IR"):
+Given the example above, to request the next page or results, use the same query parameters and values except set the cursor to the value of `nextCursor` (`VZUTiyhEQJ94IR`):

 ~~~
 GET /Users?filter=username%20sw%20J&cursor=VZUTiyhEQJ94IR&count=10
 Host: example.com
 Accept: application/scim+json
 Authorization: Bearer U8YJcYYRMjbGeepD

 HTTP/1.1 200 OK
 Content-Type: application/scim+json

 {
-       "totalResults":100,
+   "totalResults": 100,
-       "itemsPerPage":10,
+   "itemsPerPage": 10,
    "previousCursor: "ze7L30kMiiLX6x"
-       "nextCursor":"YkU3OF86Pz0rGv",
+   "nextCursor": "YkU3OF86Pz0rGv",
-       "schemas":["urn:ietf:params:scim:api:messages:2.0:ListResponse"],
+   "schemas": ["urn:ietf:params:scim:api:messages:2.0:ListResponse"],
    "Resources":[{
       ...
    }]
 }
 ~~~

 In the example above, the response includes the OPTIONAL previousCursor indicating that the Service Provider supports forward and reverse traversal of result pages.

 As described in Section 3.4.1 of [RFC7644] Service Providers SHOULD return an accurate value for totalResults which is the total number of resources for all pages.
 Service Providers implementing cursor pagination that are unable to estimate totalResults MAY choose to omit the totalResults attribute.

 ## Pagination errors

 If a Service Provider encounters invalid pagination query parameters (invalid cursor value, count value, etc), or other error condition, the Service Provider SHOULD return the appropriate HTTP response status code and detailed JSON error response as defined in Section 3.12 of [RFC7644].
 Most pagination error conditions would generate an HTTP response with status code 400.
 Since many pagination error conditions are not user recoverable, error messages SHOULD focus on communicating error details to the SCIM client developer.

 For HTTP status code 400 (Bad Request) responses, the following detail error types are defined.
-These error types extend the list of error types defined in RFC 7644 Section 3.12, Table 9: SCIM Detail Error Keyword Values.
+These error types extend the list of error types defined in [RFC7644] Section 3.12, Table 9: SCIM Detail Error Keyword Values.

 | scimType | Description | Applicability |
 | invalidCursor | Cursor value is invalid.
 Cursor value should be empty to request the first page and set to the nextCursor or previousCursor value for subsequent queries.| GET (Section 3.4.2 of [RFC7644])|